kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 >
 >**Me**: That's too bad.
 I'll have to turn it down, then.
 >
 > **Recruiter**: Are you sure?
-This could really change your life.
+This would really change your life.
 Why don't you think about it until Monday?
 >
 > **Me** (later):  I have been up front with you that I wanted to do remote work from the beginning so I am not interested.

-Their actions gave me insight into what it could be like to work for them.
 If they're not honest or up-front with me during the interview process, what would it be like to be there full time?
 What other expectations would they have?
+If I don't feel like I can trust the company, that's a big red flag.

+The sentiment that I should be willing to drop everything and move for a tech job is bullshit too.

 ## Research

-Part of the interview process involves doing a little research.
+I view research as an interview secret weapon because a little work can give you a leg up during an interview.
+Candidates don't often prepare so having prepared gives you the ability to ask better questions and show that you care about the opportunity.

+### Prepare questions to ask

+I once had a phone interview that started at 7 PM.
+The interviewer called me and said "Hello!
+I don't want to waste your time, what questions do you have for me?"

+Although I think that's a terrible approach to interviewing, that kind of thing can happen.
+General questions include:

+* What's an average work week like?
+* How is the software team organized?
+* What process does a feature follow from idea to delivery?
+* What's one of your favorite things about working at the company?
+* What would you like to change?

 ### Research the company

 I like to ratchet up the amount of research I do on companies as interviews progress.
 This is what I do for each stage, depending on the company:

-* Initial phone calls: Reviewing the website and figuring out what they do feels like enough to get by.
+* Initial phone calls: Reviewing the website and figuring out their product
-* Phone screens: I typically read their blog posts and read through their reviews.
+* feels like enough to get by.
+Phone screens: I typically read their blog posts and read through their reviews.
+If they make an app, I try it out.
 * On-site interviews: I
 like to read up on any recent news stories that have come out about the company and research talks their employees have done.